bsnacks000/bds/README.rst

 binx provides:

 * A declarative style in memory datastore (collections.py)
-* An delcarative ``Adapter`` API that helps model/manage relationships and data transformations between collections (adapter.py)
+* A declarative ``Adapter`` API that helps model/manage relationships and data transformations between collections (adapter.py)
 * consistent API for moving your data between json, py-objs, and pandas dataframes